Today is Patriot Day, the 16th anniversary of September 11, 2001.

 We’re all a little distracted though.
 Hurricane Harvey washed over Houston 17 days ago; the city sank 2 cm.
 Hurricane Irma started shredding Florida yesterday.
 Enjoy this column from last year, slightly updated.

-Join area artists and arts councils to celebrate National Arts In Education Week.
-It begins today and continues through September 17.
+The time has come again to join area artists and arts councils to celebrate National Arts In Education Week.
+It began yesterday and continues through September 16.

 You can take part.
 Take just a couple of minutes to write a Letter to the Editor of the Courier, Free Press, the Messenger or your own hometown paper.
 Tell your story of why the arts in education matter to you.

 Designated by Congress in 2010, House Resolution 275 names the week beginning with the second Sunday in September as National Arts in Education Week.
 During this week, the field of arts education and its supporters join together in communities across the country to tell the story of the transformative power of the arts in education.

 In 2016, it is a particularly important time to celebrate arts education, as we usher in a new chapter of American educational policy with the new “Every Student Succeeds” Act and its many arts-friendly provisions.
 In the new law, the arts remain a well-rounded subject and are empowered to be central to a child’s education in our public schools.
 More importantly, music helps kids learn math.
 Art helps kids learn language.
 Reading helps kids learn to write.

 Our municipal, school, and state leaders need to know about the impact the arts have on young peoples’ lives and that they must support the arts in every district and every school in America.